DOAJ/doaj/.github/PULL_REQUEST_TEMPLATE.md

 # Title <- provide a title for the PR

+*Please don't delete any sections when completing this PR template; instead enter **N/A** for checkboxes or sections which are not applicable, unless otherwise stated below*

 See # <- enter link to issue on main board

 Describe the scope/purpose of the PR here in as much detail as you like